liferay/liferay-docs/develop/tutorials/articles/260-forms/01-forms-storage-adapters.markdown

         return "FileSystem";
     }

+DOES FileSystem APPEAR IN THE UI WHEN SELECTING A STORAGE TYPE?

 The String value you return here is added to a Map storing storage adapters in the storage adapter registry.
-Next override the `doCreateMethod` to return a `long` that identifies each form record with a unique file ID: OVERALL PURPOSE OF THIS METHOD?
+Next override the `doCreateMethod` to return a `long` that identifies each form record with a unique file ID:

     @Override
     protected long doCreate(long companyId, long ddmStructureId,